lithops-cloud/lithops/config/README.md

 ### Configuration keys in runtime

-An alternative mode of configuration is to use a python dictionary.
-This option allows to pass all the configuration details as part of the Lithops invocation in runtime.
-An entire list of sections and keys is [here](config_template.yaml)
+An alternative mode of configuration is to use a Python dictionary.
+This option allows you to pass all the configuration details as part of the Lithops invocation at runtime.
+The full list of sections and keys is [here](config_template.yaml)

 ## Compute and Storage backends
-Choose your compute and storage engines from the table below
+Choose your compute and storage backends from the table below

 <table>
 <tr>